No Béarla: Episode 4

-In which Manchán travels to Cork and Killarney.
+In which Magan travels to Cork and Killarney.

-Manchán gets lost in the Crawford Gallery in Cork, while in Killarney he hunts for souvenirs and tests local knowledge of Irish by trying to recruit accomplices for a bank robbery.
+Magan gets lost in the Crawford Art Gallery in Cork, while in Killarney he hunts for souvenirs and tests local knowledge of Irish by trying to recruit accomplices for a bank robbery.

-In Cork, Manchán first visits the English Market and, out on the streets, he meets RTÉ's John Creedon, an Irish speaker.
-He also attempts to get his hair cut but needs help from a fellow customer when the female barber, who was educated in Tennessee in the United States and has never spoken Irish, does not understand him.
+In Cork, Magan first visits the English Market and, out on the streets, he meets RTÉ's John Creedon, an Irish speaker.
+He also attempts to get his hair cut but needs help from a fellow customer when the barber, who was educated in the United States and has never spoken Irish, does not understand him.

 Whilst in Killarney, he successfully hires a bicycle and discovers he is only the second person to have spoken Irish in a souvenir shop (the first being Mícheál Ó Muircheartaigh, who walked by and said a few words).

-At the conclusion Manchán visits the grave of Peig Sayers and reads one of her passages aloud.
+At the conclusion Magan visits the grave of Peig Sayers and reads one of her passages aloud.